IIIF/api/source/api/presentation/3.0/index.md

 __Where should the following paragraph actually live?__

-> In a sequence with the `displayHint` value of "paged" and presented in a book viewing user interface, the first canvas _SHOULD_ be presented by itself -- it is typically either the cover or first recto page.
+> In a sequence with the `renderingHint` value of "paged" and presented in a book viewing user interface, the first canvas _SHOULD_ be presented by itself -- it is typically either the cover or first recto page.
 Thereafter, the canvases represent the sides of the leaves, and hence may be presented with two canvases displayed as an opening of the book.
-If there are canvases which are in the sequence but would break this ordering, then they _MUST_ have the `displayHint` property with a value of "non-paged".
+If there are canvases which are in the sequence but would break this ordering, then they _MUST_ have the `renderingHint` property with a value of "non-paged".
 Similarly if the first canvas is not a single up, it _MUST_ be marked as "non-paged" or an empty canvas added before it.

 ``` json-doc
 {